King1020-1/100-Days-of-Code-Python/Beginner-Projects/Day-02-Tip-Calculator/README.md

 ---
 ## Learnings
+1. Using `type()` to check the type of variable for debugging
-1. Typecasting to convert strings inputted into Integers or Floats
+2. Typecasting to convert strings inputted into Integers or Floats
-2. Using operations on variables
+3. Using operations on variables
-3. Using f-strings to format and round numbers
+4. Using f-strings to format and round numbers

 ---